mwiecksosa/mwiecksosa.github.io/index.md

 **News**
-- June 2026: I will be giving a 20-minute talk at the International Workshop in Sequential Methodologies (IWSM) at American University.
+- May 2026: I will be giving a 20-minute talk at the International Workshop in Sequential Methodologies at American University (June 1-4).
 - April 2026: I was awarded the DeGroot-Goel Fellowship by the Statistics faculty.
 - April 2026: I successfully proposed my thesis, which is about prediction with transformers, estimation of time series models, and inference for dependence relationships.